New Central-Western Republic – 03/16/2006 (website)

 A few weeks later, the good news came: their educational project had been selected among several dozen other files presented at the Orléans-Tours academy.

-On the spot, they discovered the vestiges of human horror: crematoria, ovens, gas chambers or all kinds of objects that belonged to deportees, found during the liberation of the camps.
+On the spot, they discovered the vestiges of human horror: crematoria, ovens, gas chambers or all kinds of objects that once belonged to deportees, found during the liberation of the camps.

 William RICHARD